Alessandro Capello

-Alessandro Capello (born 12 December 1995) is an Italian footballer who plays as a forward for club Vicenza on loan from Arezzo.
+Alessandro Capello (born 12 December 1995) is an Italian professional footballer who plays as a forward for club Arezzo.

 Having begun his career at Bologna, he then moved to Cagliari and gained experience with a loan to Varese.
 Capello has represented Italy at youth international levels up to the under-19 team.

 Club career

 Bologna

 Born in Bologna, Capello began his career at hometown club Bologna F.C.
 1909.
 He made his debut on 28 November 2012 in the fourth round of the Coppa Italia, a 1–0 win over Livorno at the Stadio Renato Dall'Ara, replacing Luca Veratti for the final 14 minutes of the game.
 Aged 16, it was his only appearance for the club.

 Inter

 In June 2013, Inter Milan bought half the player's rights from Bologna (a co-ownership deal with Bologna), for €2.5 million (50% registration rights of Andrea Bandini and Andrea Romanò, plus €200,000 cash).
 In his only season with the Inter Primavera Youth side, he made 26 appearances in all competitions, scoring 8 goals between Primavera League, Coppa Italia and Torneo di Viareggio matches.
 Bologna and Inter bought back all their player's rights in June 2014 for the original price.